andrewatts85/shopify-notes/notes/influencer-marketing-shopify.md

 ## Hayden Bowles Blueprint
 1. Free + Shipping on Instagram
 2. Get 100+ sales on Instagram
-3. Use Pixel data from Facebook to create a LLA for Facebook ads
+3. Use Pixel data from Facebook to create a LAA for Facebook ads
 4. Retail w/ Discount on Facebook